intuition-dev/INTUITION/src/README.md

 It will create items.json.
 This allows you to fetch that json; and search for content, blog, items, etc.

 This is the basics and intro to MetaBake.
 You can see it helps with html, .js, .css, and json.
-You can use use these basic features to help you write any webapp.
+You can use these basic features to help you write any webapp.

 ## To learn more:

-There are many example apps, and shipped templates include include: an CMS module, a watcher, SPA, Blog, Website, Slides, Dashboard, CRUD, PWA, AMP, Electron, Hybrid mobile apps, server-less via AWS | GCP FireStore, RIOTjs, Ads and more.
+There are many example apps, and shipped templates include: an CMS module, a watcher, SPA, Blog, Website, Slides, Dashboard, CRUD, PWA, AMP, Electron, Hybrid mobile apps, server-less via AWS | GCP FireStore, RIOTjs, Ads and more.

 MetaBake is not static only - it fully supports and has examples, shipped apps, and docs for dynamic and mobile apps; using single code base.